 About Dennis Dilmaghani

-I became interested in digital imaging in the late nineties, though not convinced the quality could match that of a large format camera - aside from the significant investment in digital equipment and related computers, software, etc. However, over the years, digital quality has improved dramatically.
+I became interested in digital imaging in the late nineties, though not convinced the quality could match that of a large format camera - aside from the significant investment in digital equipment and related computers, software, etc. Over the years, digital quality evolved dramatically.
 This prompted me to explore digital photography in depth, including color imaging.
 For the seriously inclined, there's a steep "learning curve".
 The digital process and its color component are both challenging and rewarding.

 I continue to use film (analog) as well as contemporary digital processes, often in combination.
 For example, if using a film camera, I'll process the B&W film in a "wet darkroom".
 Then, I digitally scan the negative, post process in PhotoShop or other imaging software and make the final print via a high quality digital or inkjet printer.
 Digital software tools provide a degree of control unattainable in the traditional the wet dark room printing process.

 At times, I considered pursuing photography as a profession taking on projects including newspaper assignments, architectural photography, magazine advertising and even aerial photography.
 Professional work seemed very attractive from a financial standpoint.
 However, satisfying the requirements of others proved far less rewarding to my artistic soul compared to the enjoyment and satisfaction my personal work provided.
 While I admired photographers who succeeded at doing both, I decided to be my best and only photography "client".
 Accordingly, my vocation is in businesses unrelated to photography.